-One of the most important activities in a successful simulation study is that of representing each source of system randomness by a probability distribution.
-For example in a manufacturing system, processing times, operating times before failure, and repair times for a machine should usually be modeled by probability distributions.
+One of the most important activities in a successful

+simulation study is that of representing each source of system randomness by a probability distribution.
+For example in a manufacturing system, processing times, machine times to failure, and machine repair times should usually be modeled by probability distributions.

-In this paper, we use the phrase "simulation input modeling" to mean the process of choosing a probability distribution for each random component of the system under study and expressing this representation in a form that can be used with the analyst's choice of simulation software.
+In this paper, we use the phrase "simulation input modeling" to mean the process of choosing a probability distribution for each source of randomness for the system under study and expressing this representation in a form that can be used with the analyst's choice of simulation software.
 In Sections 2 and 3 we will demonstrate how an analyst can easily and accurately choose an appropriate probabilistic representation using the ExpertFit software.